Spätzle: Etymology

-Spätzle is the Swabian diminutive of Spatz and possibly means “sparrow” or “clump”.
+Before the use of mechanical devices, the noodles were shaped by hand or with a spoon, and the results resembled Spatzen (plural of Spatz, meaning 'sparrows', 'sparrow' is Spatz or Sperling in German; Spätzle is the diminutive of Spatz, unchanged in plural).

 Spätzle used in this context stands in plural form.
 In the 18th century this dish was referred to as "Wasserspatzen" (engl. water sparrows).
 In Switzerland and in Markgräflerland (Margraves’ Land) the dish is called "Spätzli" or "Chnöpfli" and in the Low Alemannic area "Knepfli".
 There is an equivalent and common dish in Hungary ("nokedli" and also "galuska" – whereas both terms are naturalised loanwords) and Slovakia ("galuska" or "halušky") with Austria connecting both cultures.
 In Northern Austria, Spätzle are called "Nockerln" (as in the dish Eiernockerl) whereas dumplings are also referred to as "Nocken" in Carinthia and Tyrol.

-The name probably refers to the form of the Spätzle in the 18th century, which was compared to the shape of the sparrow.
-Some linguists derive it from the word “clump”, meaning dough which tends to form clots.
+Spätzle which went wrong, which are very lumpy or stick together are also called “raven”, “little stork”, “black horse”, “nightingale”, “grandfather” or “eagle”.

+They are also known as Knöpfle (diminutive of button) which describes the compact, round form of the noodle.
 Depending on the form, some regions differentiate between Spätzle (the length exceeds the diameter around more than the fourfold) and Knöpfle (the relation of length to diameter is under two).
-Spätzle which went wrong, which are very lumpy or stick together are also called “raven”, “little stork”, “black horse”, “nightingale”, “grandfather” or “eagle”.
+In everyday language usage, the two names refer to the same product made from the same dough and are interchangeable.
+There is no clear distinction between how the two names are used, and usage varies from region to region (for example, in Alsace, Knöple are typically larger than Spätzle).